gridgain/php-thin-client/README.md

 ## Full Examples ##

-PHP Thin Client contains fully workable [examples](./examples) to demonstrate the main behavior of the client.
+PHP Thin Client contains [examples](./examples) to demonstrate the main behavior of the client.

 ### Examples Installation ###